Why do you get stains on teeth (how do they get there) and what are your treatment options?

 Brown stains on teeth

-Brown stains on teeth stems from tobacco use, including smoking and chewing tobacco.
-Presence of brown stains coupled with pitting, characterized by small cavities, often indicates untreated tooth decay.
+Brown stains on teeth stem from tobacco use, including smoking and chewing tobacco.
+The presence of brown stains coupled with pitting, characterised by small cavities, often indicates untreated tooth decay.

 Purple stains on teeth